Medium and MBT

 As far back as the US Civil War, trains were used to quickly and easily move troops across distances, quiet steam locomotives were used as reconnaissance platforms, and trains were even armored with boiler plate and armed with naval cannons to act as rolling fortresses.McGrath, 33.
 Zumbro, The Iron Cavalry, 72-3.
-Half a century later, General John J. Pershing's forces were accompanied on their 1916 punitive expedition into Mexico by trucks and tracked tractors.
+Half a century later, a handful of armored cars patrolled the country's southern border, and General John J. Pershing's forces were accompanied on their 1916 punitive expedition into Mexico by trucks and tracked tractors.
 A company of infantry was mounted in trucks, while the tracked vehicles, manufactured by the Holt Tractor Company, were used as cargo carriers, or more specifically cargo pullers as they towed supply-laden skids.House, 14.
 Crismon, U.S. Military Wheeled Vehicles, 6.
 Crismon, U.S. Military Tracked Vehicles, 7.
 In early 1925, Holt merged with the C.L.
 Best Tractor Company to form the Caterpillar Tractor Company.
 Holt sold upwards of 1,000 75hp tractors to the British for use as artillery prime movers during World War I, and these machines helped give the British experience with tracklaying vehicles.
-Holt tractors, as well as some built by the Bullock Creeping Grip Tractor Company and the Killen-Strait Manufacturing Company, also took part in British trials that eventually led to the design of the first tank (indeed a Killen-Strait machine may have become the first armored tracked vehicle in history when an armored car body was experimentally mounted on it); while the French Schneider and Saint-Chamond tanks and later Germany's A7V ran on copies of Holt's running gear or tracks.Ventham and Fletcher, 16.
+Holt tractors, as well as some built by the Bullock Creeping Grip Tractor Company and the Killen-Strait Manufacturing Company, also took part in British trials that eventually led to the design of the first tank (indeed a Killen-Strait machine may have become the first armored tracked vehicle in history when an armored car body was experimentally mounted on it); while the French Schneider and Saint-Chamond tanks and German A7V ran on copies of Holt's running gear or tracks.Ventham and Fletcher, 16.
 Fletcher, Landships, 4, 7-11.
 Fletcher, The British Tanks 1915-19, 25, 32-3.
-Liddell Hart, 28, 33-5, 40-1.
+Liddell Hart, 1: 28, 33-5, 40-1.
 Smithers, A New Excalibur, 11, 31-5, 37.
 Perrett, 35-6.
 Stern, 21-2, 24, 29-30, 103.
 J.P.
 Harris, 17-8, 26, 28-9.
 Campbell, 58-9, 74-6, 80-1, 95-6, 301-2.

 World War I: The Tank Corps

 Tanks, of course, debuted in the First World War, and America's delayed entry into that conflict also gave the country a late start on armored warfare.
-Gen. Pershing, now commanding the American Expeditionary Force (AEF), first read reports of British and French tank actions in June 1917, and created committees to study the new form of warfare.Wilson, 9.
+Gen. Pershing, now commanding the American Expeditionary Force (AEF), first read reports of British and French tank actions in June 1917, and he subsequently created committees to study the new form of warfare.Wilson, 9.
 Hunnicutt, Stuart, 9.
 It took until 10 November 1917 before AEF headquarters ordered cavalry Captain George S. Patton, Jr., to the AEF schools at Langres to set up a tank training program.Wilson, 15.
 Cameron, 3.
 Patton and his entourage observed Allied training and manufacturing methods and set about applying the lessons learned.
 The Army formalized the Tank Corps on 26 January 1918, and Colonel Samuel D. Rockenbach was assigned to command the unit.Jones, Rarey, and Icks, 107.
 "Armored Force, Command, and Center," 1.
 Patton was appointed commander of the light tank training school, and later commanded the US 1st Tank Brigade in battle.Wilson, 15, 96.
 Hunnicutt, Stuart, 6.

-Manufacturing tanks for the Tank Corps proved problematical due to bureaucratic hurdles, and American tankers fought in European vehicles for the whole of the war.
+Manufacturing tanks domestically for the Tank Corps proved problematical due to bureaucratic hurdles, and American tankers fought in European vehicles for the whole of the war.
 Production of a copy of the French Renault FT light tank was finally negotiated, leading to the 6-ton tank M1917, but the first of these didn't appear until October 1918, and only 64 were completed by the end of the war.Wilson, 86, 222.
 Hunnicutt, Stuart, 17.
 It was also decided to employ a new heavy tank, which was developed into the Mark VIII, and it was intended to manufacture this tank in France using American and British components.
 Production was hampered by shortages of British supplies and the American Liberty aircraft engines that were to power the new tank; in addition, the intended assembly factory in France was not operational by the war's end.Johnson, 32.
 Childs, 47.
 J.P.
 Harris, 136.
 Stern reproduces the Anglo-American treaty on Mk.
 VIII tank production on pages 198-201.
 With the cessation of hostilities, the original contracts for 4,440 M1917s were cancelled after 952 had been built, and the US constructed 100 Mk.
 VIIIs to its own specifications once the manufacturing coalition decomposed after the Armistice.Hunnicutt, Stuart, 17.
 Hunnicutt, Firepower, 11.
 Childs, 47.